LeanneChan/Gentrification-Trends-In-NYC/_posts/2019-12-12-Home-Sale-Prices.md

   - update
 ---

+This is a tester test
+we made this
 You'll find this post in your `_posts` directory.
 Go ahead and edit it and commit your changes to to the repository.
 GitHub will automatically rebuild your site.
 Wait a few minutes and then refresh the site link to see the new changes.
 There are three main ways to make changes to your site:

 - Edit files within your in the browser at GitHub.com